jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-18-project-euler.md

 ![Sum of integers 3](assets/images/sum_natural_numbers_3.png) Therefore, we have a total of $n(n+1)$.
 However, since we added two copies of each integer instead of just one, we need to halve our answer to obtain $\displaystyle\sum_1^n n = \frac{n(n+1)}{2}$.
 Pretty cool, huh?

-Using the mathematical formulae in the code for our solution, we have two functions to write.
+Getting back to our code, we have two functions to write.
 To calculate $\displaystyle\sum_1^n n$ we have:

 ```python
 def sum(n):